ghkhashayar/docs/docs/localization.md

 setting('group.name') // Just like a normal setting
 ```

-Access with specific locale, you should pass locale as third parameter.
+Access with specific locale, you should pass locale as the third parameter.

 ```php
 setting('group.name', 'Default Value', 'fa') // سلام
 setting('group.name', 'Default Value', 'en') // Hello
 ```

-### Set settings programmically
+### Set settings programmatically

-To set a multilingal setting you should pass locale as third parameter.
+To set a multilingual setting you should pass locale as the third parameter.

 ```php
 setting('group.name', 'سلام', 'fa')